RadicalxChange/www/documentation/blog.md

 ---
 ```

-Keep the `tags` and `layout` fields as shown above.
+Keep the `layout` field as shown above.
 Edit the following fields for your blog post.

 | Field        | Description                                                                                                              |
 | ------------ | ------------------------------------------------------------------------------------------------------------------------ |